 While Kubernetes has gained in popularity over the years, it’s important to understand that it’s a container-orchestration technology - an API to control how and where containers should run.
 Creating those containers remains very much the domain of technologies such as Docker.

 It is therefore vital to understand container technology and how this approach differs from traditional practices.

 Docker is a software platform that separates your applications from each other by running them in dedicated compartments called containers.
-A Docker container is a little like a virtual machine (VM), because it keeps its contents separate from other software running on a machine.
+A Docker container is like a virtual machine (VM) because it keeps its contents separate from other software running on a machine.

 Because your new Docker installation doesn't have this image locally installed, it downloads it before running it.
 Open another command line window and type docker ps -a to show running and stopped containers.

 The Docker Engine comprises dockerd - a daemon to take care of actions related to containers.
 It includes APIs to allow other applications to communicate with the daemon and a command line interface (CLI).